Lee Hotz, TED-Ed

 Teaching Tips | Science | Pedagogy |

-- See also other resources on the CLEAN site that can be used to investigate ice cores more closely after watching this video.
+- Other resources in the CLEAN collection can be used to investigate ice cores more closely after watching this video.

 About the Science

-- Science columnist Lee Hotz describes the project at WAIS Divide, Antarctica, where a team of scientists drills into ten-thousand-year-old ice cores to extract and analyze vital data on our changing climate.
+- Science columnist Lee Hotz describes the project at Western Antarctic ice sheet divide, where a team of scientists drills into ten-thousand-year-old ice cores to extract and analyze vital data on our changing climate.

 - Comments from expert scientist: The video is concise and easy to understand for people not within science fields.
 The speaker, Lee Hotz, captures interest without using much jargon.
 This seems like a nice, brief introduction into Antarctic ice drilling.